pyliasec/hell-of-mini-game/README.md

 # Hell of Mini Game

-A collection of casino-style mini games written in C, featuring player authentication, betting systems, and comprehensive record keeping.
+A collection of casino-style mini games written in C for educational purposes about gambling addiction prevention, featuring player authentication, betting systems, comprehensive record keeping, and educational gambling prevention warnings.

 ## 📋 필수 기능 구현 현황